Mortgages for older borrowers

 Lenders for older borrowers

-These lenders will look at your individual case and decide whether to approve you for a mortgage.
+These lenders will look at your case and decide whether to approve you for a mortgage.

-According to the Building Societies Association, the following building societies don’t have an age limit for mortgage borrowers:⁸
+According to the Building Societies Association, the following building societies do not have an age limit:⁸

 Hinckley and Rugby